kfiry77/mdcompile/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/kfiry77/mdcopile)
 ![GitHub](https://img.shields.io/github/license/kfiry77/mdcompile)

-This GitHub Action processes `.codemd` files, converts them to `.md` files, and embeds PlantUML diagrams using an external PlantUML server.
+This GitHub Action processes `.src.md` files, converts them to `.md` files, and embeds PlantUML diagrams using an external PlantUML server.
 It is designed to be an out-of-the-box solution, requiring minimal configuration.

 ## Features

-- Converts `.codemd` files to `.md` files.
+- Rednders `.src.md` files to `.md` files.
 - Automatically detects and processes PlantUML code blocks.
 - Embeds diagrams as SVG images directly in the Markdown files.
 - Uses an external PlantUML server for fast processing.